 3— SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and include the accounts of Milestone Scientific and its wholly owned and majority owned subsidiaries, including, Wand Dental (wholly owned), Milestone Advanced Cosmetic (majority owned), Milestone Education (wholly owned) and Milestone Medical (majority owned).
-All significant, intra-entity transactions and balances have been eliminated in consolidation.
+The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and include the accounts of Milestone Scientific and its wholly owned and majority owned subsidiaries, including, Wand Dental (wholly owned), Milestone Advanced Cosmetic (majority owned) and Milestone Medical (majority owned).
+Milestone Education is a variable interest entity of which Milestone Scientific is the primary beneficiary and is consolidated into Milestone Scientific's financial statements.
+All significant, intra-entity transactions and balances have been eliminated in the consolidation.

 The unaudited condensed consolidated financial statements of Milestone Scientific have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information with the instructions for Form

-include all the information and footnotes required by GAAP for complete annual financial statements.
+notinclude all of the information and footnotes required by GAAP for complete annual financial statements.
 In the opinion of management, the accompanying unaudited financial statements contain all adjustments (consisting of normal recurring entries) necessary to fairly present such interim results.
 Interim results are

 Certain reclassifications have been made to the

 The Company derives its revenues from the sale of its products, primarily dental instruments, handpieces, and other related products.
-The Company sells its products through a global distribution network that includes both exclusive and non-exclusive distribution agreements with related and
+The Company sells its products through a global distribution network and that includes both exclusive and non-exclusive distribution agreements with

 Financing and Payment